 I could also promote a piece of content, opt-in or product based on a related blog post visited.
 If you read a blog post of mine that is a guide to using Power Editor, I’d be wise to run ads to these visitors for either my Power Editor ebook or training course.

 Another way I have used this recently while receiving amazing results was within my Facebook ads experiment.
-By creating individual Website Custom Audiences for single pages of my website, I was able to both create an opt-in that didn’t require an email address and funnel people according to the pages they have or haven’t yet read.
+By creating individual A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience. for single pages of my website, I was able to both create an opt-in that didn’t require an email address and funnel people according to the pages they have or haven’t yet read.

 Note that this audience is ideal for both targeting and excluding.
 While promoting a product or opt-in, I may want to exclude those who already bought or opted in.
 One way to do that is by excluding the WCA for the success page following the conversion.

-You could also exclude the email Custom Audience, but there are advantages to excluding the WCA for the success page.
+You could also exclude the A customer list custom audience is created by uploading a customer list that Facebook matches with users so you can target them with ads., but there are advantages to excluding the WCA for the success page.
 Not only is the WCA updated dynamically (the email Custom Audience is not), but your email list is likely only going to match up about 50% of the time with Facebook users — meaning you won’t always exclude those you want to exclude.